chartshq/datamodel/CONTRIBUTING.md

 ## Preferred IDE
 The preferred IDE for `fusionboard` project is Microsoft Visual Studio Code.
 You can download it from [http://www.sublimetext.com](http://www.sublimetext.com).

-The repository has a sublime project file included in `develop/` directory.
+The repository has a project file included in `develop/` directory.
 This project is configured with the best practices recommended for `fusionboard`.
 Things like using 120 character ruler, addition of end-of-file newline, cleaning up of trailing whitespace has been configured in this project.

 Visual Studio Code provides IntelliSense, debugging, and powerful editor features for JavaScript.
 VS Code uses the JavaScript language service to make authoring JavaScript easy.
 In addition to syntactical features like format, format on type and outlining, you also get language service features such as Peek, Go to Definition, Find all References, and Rename Symbol.